-Filing Requirement: If Descendant’s Gross Estate (plus lifetime taxable gifts) exceeds the pertinent Applicable Exclusion Amount, a federal estate tax return (Form 706) will almost certainly be required to be filed.
+Filing Requirement: If Decedent’s Gross Estate (plus lifetime taxable gifts) exceeds the pertinent Applicable Exclusion Amount, a federal estate tax return (Form 706) will almost certainly be required to be filed.

-Paying Requirement: If Descendant’s Taxable Estate exceeds the pertinent Applicable Exclusion Amount, an estate tax will likely be required to be paid.
-Many estates are required to file a Form 706 although no actual estate tax is due, usually as a result of sufficient property passing to Descendant’s surviving spouse or qualified charities.
+Paying Requirement: If Decedent’s Taxable Estate exceeds the pertinent Applicable Exclusion Amount, an estate tax will likely be required to be paid.
+Many estates are required to file a Form 706 although no actual estate tax is due, usually as a result of sufficient property passing to Decedent’s surviving spouse or qualified charities.

 The federal estate tax sounds simple but is remarkably obtuse and arcane — and making sonorous music out of both of the income and the estate tax laws is just that more delicate.
 If you make a mistake regarding either tax, you may find yourself, knowingly or unknowingly, liable for substantially more tax, and possibly interest and penalties, than were necessary — or paying substantially more tax than was otherwise due.

-Example: If Descendant died in 2002 or 2003 and “held” property worth $1 million or more at his/her date of death, you as his/her Personal Representative will almost certainly be required to file a federal estate tax return (Form 706) and may or may not be required to pay an estate tax, depending on the nature of Descendant’s beneficiaries.
+Example: If Decedent died in 2002 or 2003 and “held” property worth $1 million or more at his/her date of death, you as his/her Personal Representative will almost certainly be required to file a federal estate tax return (Form 706) and may or may not be required to pay an estate tax, depending on the nature of Decedent’s beneficiaries.

 For further information, see: